djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md

 * By default the app should be configured to run as an x86 app, in Debug mode on your local machine
 * Press F5 or Debug-Run
 * Close the app after testing the button functionality.
-* Put a Breakpoint on the this.HellloMessage (click on the LOC, press F9 ) line, run the app again and see th athe app braeks at that LOC.
+* Put a Breakpoint in Loop() at the first await line of code(click on the LOC, press F9 ) line, run the app again and see that the app breaks at that LOC.
-* F5 again to complete then exit the app
+* F5 again to continue.
+After  a few loops press F9 at teh breakpoint to remove it, then F5 to continue runningto completeion.

 ### 4. Add a reference to the Windows IoT extension SDK

-Since the IoT extension SDK is not added to projects by default, you'll need to add a reference so that namespaces like **Windows.Devices.Gpio** will be available in the project.
+Since the IoT extension SDK is not added to projects by default, you'll need to add a reference so that namespaces like **Windows.Devices.Gpio** will be available in the project, as used to access the real LED later in this lesson.
 To do so, just right-click on the **References** entry under the project, Select **“Add Reference”** then navigate the resulting dialog to **Universal Windows->Extensions->Windows IoT Extensions for the UWP**, check the box, and click OK.

 ![IoT-Core Reference](media/IoTDashboard/Add_IoT_Extension_Reference75.png)